-When you receive the scholarship money depends on the scholarship you’ve been awarded.
+When you receive the scholarship money depends on the scholarship you won.
 Sometimes you get the money in one chunk before school begins, and in other cases the money is distributed in installments.
 Sometimes a scholarship may be paid out in the middle of a semester.

-Scholarships come from a variety of different sources, including clubs, organizations, charities, foundations, businesses, colleges, the government and individuals.
-Colleges and universities offer financial assistance in the form of merit aid as well, so don’t forget to contact the colleges you are considering to see if you qualify for any merit aid.
+Scholarships come from a variety of different sources, including clubs, organizations, charities, foundations, businesses, colleges and universities, the government and individuals.
+Colleges and universities offer financial assistance in the form of merit aid as well, so don’t forget to contact the schools you are considering to see if you qualify for any merit aid.

 Who gets scholarships?